Wild Horses (2015 film)

 Wild Horses is a 2015 American Western crime film written and directed by Robert Duvall.
 The film stars Robert Duvall, James Franco, Josh Hartnett, Adriana Barraza, Jim Parrack and Luciana Duvall.
 The film was released on June 5, 2015, by Entertainment One Films.
+This is Duvall's final film as a director.

 Plot

-A Texas Ranger Samantha Payne opens up a fifteen-year-old missing persons case and begins to suspect that the missing boy was murdered - and that a local rancher was involved.
+Texas Ranger Samantha Payne opens up a fifteen-year-old missing persons case and begins to suspect that the missing boy was murdered - and that a local rancher was involved.